Mike Anderson (running back)

-Michael Moschello Anderson (born September 21, 1973) is a former American football running back who played seven seasons in the National Football League (NFL).
-He played college football at Utah and was drafted by the Denver Broncos in the sixth round of the 2000 NFL Draft.
+Michael Moschello Anderson (born September 21, 1973) is an American former professional football player who was a running back for seven seasons in the National Football League (NFL).
+He played college football for the Utah Utes and was selected by the Denver Broncos in the sixth round of the 2000 NFL draft.
 He played five seasons with the Broncos, being named the AP NFL Offensive Rookie of the Year in 2000.
 After being waived by the Broncos in 2006, Anderson signed a four-year contract with the Baltimore Ravens; however, he played just two seasons with the Ravens before his contract was terminated in 2008, effectively ending his NFL career.

 Prior to his football career, Anderson served four years in the United States Marine Corps, enlisting out of high school.
 He was assigned to the artillery battery of the 11th Marine Regiment and deployed overseas to Somalia and Kenya on peacekeeping missions.
 He was honorably discharged from the Marines in 1996 as a lance corporal.

 High school

-Anderson is a graduate of Kennard-Dale High School in Fawn Grove, Pennsylvania, where he did not compete in sports.
+Anderson is a graduate of Fairfield Central High School in Winnsboro, South Carolina, where he did not compete in sports.